 As a gift for sticking around till the end, here is a small bonus for you.

-This is an important Google AdWords tip.
+This is an important Google AdWords basic.
 Every time you run a Google ad campaign add negative keywords.

 Negative keywords remove certain keywords from triggering the display of your ad.
 This is a great Google AdWords tip that will boost your conversion rate.

-Negative keywords increase your click-through rate, reduces cost per click and boost your ROI tremendously.
+Negative keywords increase your click-through rate, reduces the cost per click and boost your ROI tremendously.